alastairrmcneill/smart-log/src/jest-tests/README.md

-# ✅ Smart Log Log – Jest Tests
+# ✅ Bright Log – Jest Tests

 This folder contains **unit and integration tests** powered by **Jest**.